juju/docs/src/en/developer-getting-started.md

 In order to begin writing a charm, you should have a good plan of how it’s going to be implemented, what configuration options you wish to expose to anyone deploying the charm, and what dependent charms (if any) it will be related to.
-It’s encouraged to diagram this out, using any of the freely available mockup tools available on the web.
-Google Draw, DIA, Gliffy, or Draw.io, just to name a few.
+It’s a good idea to start with a diagram.

-The visual representation of your charm deployment will help to solidify the configuration, deployment, and management of your application.
+This visual representation of your charm deployment will help to solidify the configuration, deployment, and management of your application.
 Take the following example: